HitoBitCo/-FAQDocs/README.md

 [help.HitoBit.com/docs](https://HitoBit.com/docs) -->

 #
 You can edit Docs content by using the GitHub web editor and editing a file.
-This is best suited for types and small changes.
+This is best suited for typos and small changes.
 #
 Thank you for your contributions.

-2/23/2022 - 9:03 AM